mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 PROJECT AURA
 Through this power the psion can project his aura to a distance and even overlay his aura onto another organism.
-The distance of the projection is a base of 10 meters + the psion’s Psi DM; however, for a further investment of Psi points, this range can be extended.
+The distance of the projection is a base of 10 meters + the psion's Psi DM; however, for a further investment of Psi points, this range can be extended.
 The psion can project his aura a further 10 + Psi DM meters for every additional Psi point above the base cost.
 The projected aura moves as the psion moves, whilst ever the projection is maintained.
-The psion’s personal aura still surrounds his physical person and is visible to other psions if read directly.
+The psion's personal aura still surrounds his physical person and is visible to other psions if read directly.

 Aura Perception, Psionic Strength, 1d6+Psi DM minutes, Difficult (–2).